-The Company's fuel hedging agreements are based upon NYMEX and Weekly US Department of Energy Daily Average rates that are observable and quoted periodically over the full term of the agreement and are considered Level 2 items.
+The Company's fuel hedging agreements are based upon NYMEX rates that are observable and quoted periodically over the full term of the agreements and are considered Level 2 items.

-The Company's aluminum hedging agreements are based upon LME rates that are observable and quoted periodically over the full term of the agreement and are considered Level 2 items.
+The Company's aluminum hedging agreements are based upon LME rates that are observable and quoted periodically over the full term of the agreements and are considered Level 2 items.

-The Company's interest rate swap agreements were fair value hedges, meaning the Company received fixed and paid variable rates based on LIBOR swap rates.
-LIBOR swap rates are observable and quoted periodically over the full term of the agreements and are considered Level 2 items.
+The Company's interest rate swap agreements were fair value hedges, as a result the Company received fixed and paid variable rates based on LIBOR swap rates.
+LIBOR swap rates were observable and quoted periodically over the full term of the agreements and were considered Level 2 items.